 Editor's Note: All below processes should be defined in clause 4.

-- Display
+- Display, see clause 4.3

-- Tracking and Pose Generation
+- Tracking and Pose Generation, see clause 4.1.3

-- Viewport Rendering
+- Viewport Rendering, see clause 4.X

-- Capture of real-world content
+- Capture of real-world content, see clause 4.X

-- Media encoding
+- Media encoding and decoding, see clause 4.2.6

-- Media decoding
+- 5GS communication, see clause 4.2.8

-- Media content delivery
+- Media content delivery, see clause 4.2.9

-- 5GS communication

-- Media Formats, metadata and other data delivered on communication links
+- Media Formats, metadata and other data delivered on communication links, see clause 4.X

-- Spatial Location Processing
+- Spatial Location Processing, see clause 4.1.4

-The section also discusses benefits and challenges of the different approaches in terms of required bitrates, latencies, reliability, etc. A main aspect to be addressed in the following are the processes that are involved in the motion-to-photon/sound latency and how the processed may impact the XR viewport rendering.
+The clause also discusses benefits and challenges of the different approaches in terms of required bitrates, latencies, reliability, etc. A main aspect to be addressed in the following are the processes that are involved in the motion-to-photon/sound latency and how the processed may impact the XR viewport rendering.

-5.2.2 Viewport-Independent delivery
+5.2.2 Viewport-Independent Streaming

+Viewport independent streaming refers to the case, that the whole scene is delivered (downloaded or streamed) into the XR device, and the XR device extracts the viewport locally.
+The content may be generated offline and then encoded and provided to the Content Delivery engine.
+Alternatively, live content generation and delivery may be considered.

-In the viewport independent delivery case, following the architecture in TS 26.118, clause 4.3, the tracking information is only processed in the XR device.
-According to Figure 5.2.2-1, the tracking and sensor data is only processed in the XR device.
-This means that the entire scene is delivered an decoded.
+More specifically, in the viewport independent streaming case, following the architecture in TS 26.118 [3], clause 4.3, the tracking information is only processed in the XR device.
+According to Figure 5.2.2-1, the tracking and sensor data is used in the XR device in order to generate the rendered viewport based on the output buffers of the XR media decoders and the generated pose information.
+This results that the entire scene needs to delivered and decoded.

 Figure 5.2.2-1: Viewport Independent Delivery

-As processing of updated pose information is only done locally, delivery latency requirements are independent of the motion-to-photon latency.
+As processing of updated pose information is only executed locally, delivery latency requirements are independent of the motion-to-photon latency.

+In the context of the present document, the information delivered of the 5G System are XR media formats including 2D and 3D media formats based on protocols that permit download and adaptive streaming.

+In a 5G media delivery, context delivery is expected to be built on top of 5G Media Streaming as defined in TS26.501.
+This includes adaptive streaming such as DASH (see for example TS 26.118 [3] and TS 26.247 [7]) permitting to adjust quality to the available bitrate to a large extent.

-5G relevant bitrates depend on the type of the XR media.
+As an initial indication, 5G relevant bitrates depend on the type of the XR media.
 Based on information from the workshop "Immersive Media meets 5G" in April 2019 as well as from publicly announced demos, that based on today's equipment and the one available over the next 2-3 years, around 100 Mbps are sufficient bitrates to address high-quality 6DOF VR services.
 This is expected to allow 2k per eye streaming at 90 fps.
 The requirements may increase, for example higher resolution and frame rate, but with the advance of new compression tools, this is expected to be compensated.

-The XR media delivery are typically built based on adaptive streaming such as DASH (see for example TS 26.118 [3] and TS 26.247 [7]), such that one can adjust quality to the available bitrate to a large extent.

-In the context of the present document, relevant 3D media formats, efficient compression, adaptive delivery as well as the perceived quality of the XR media is of key relevance.

 5.2.3 Viewport-dependent Streaming